Let's introduce you to an exciting and exclusive meal: Grilled stockfish.

 For those of you that has got access to high quality stockfish, we will give you this recipe for a tasty meal.

-bestnorwegian.com is using stockfish from the beautiful village of Reine in
+bestnorwegian.com recommends using stockfish from the beautiful district of Lofoten.

 The fish must be totally dry, and that normally means dried for 6 months or so.
 Put the whole fish in fresh, cold water for 4 - 5 days.
 Change water every day.